ABOUT EL CASAL’S RESPONSE TO THE CORONAVIRUS

 Monitoring sources of information on COVID-19

-The health and safety of our participants has always been our highest priority, particularly now as the world deals with the COVID-19 pandemic.
-Here in Barcelona we are closely monitoring the situation and consulting the CDC, WHO, International SOS, The US Embassy and Consulate in Madrid and Barcelona and the Spanish Ministry of Health.
-We are also working with our local partners and our host families in order to assure a worry-free time in Spain once things get under way.
+Here in Barcelona we have closely monitored the pandemic situation from the outset and we consult the CDC, WHO, International SOS, The US Embassy and Consulate in Madrid and Barcelona and the Spanish Ministry of Health.
+We are also working with our local partners and our host families in order to assure a worry-free time in Spain.

 The situation in Spain and preventive measures

 The novel coronavirus has taken a huge toll on Spain, as you may know.
-But thanks to the strictly enforced social distancing measures and the heroic efforts of health care workers, there was a steady, dramatic decline in new cases, in the reproductive number and in fatalities.
+But thanks to the strictly enforced social distancing measures and the heroic efforts of health care workers, there has been a dramatic decline in new cases, in the reproductive number and in fatalities.
 Once the rate of infections began to level off, the country instituted an orderly, phased-in re-opening of the economy.

-We fully anticipate going forward with our 90-day Winter-Spring session which will begin in mid-January and end in mid-April.
-No detailed calendar has been prepared yet, but you may reach out to us via email email@example.com for application and calendar details.
+We fully anticipate going forward with our 90-day Fall session session which will begin in mid-September and end in mid-December.
+You may reach out to us via email for application and calendar details.

 Tuition payment deadline and refunds